outcastcorp/Outcast/README.md

-Outcast is both useful & good for loads of fun all in one bot when starting a server,complete with a customizeable prefix.
+Outcast is both useful & good for loads of fun all in one bot when starting a server, complete with a customizeable prefix.
 From moderation & utility, to fun & NSFW, we've got you covered.